EEnginE/engine/README.md

 Download the sourcecode from https://github.com/EEnginE/engine directly

-Now run `setupWindows.bat` or install cygwin, CMake and GIT manualy.
+Now install CMake and GIT.

 You need at least Visual Studio [2015](https://www.visualstudio.com/en-us/downloads/visual-studio-2015-downloads-vs.aspx) to compile the project.
 Using Mingw or Clang may also work.